apache/airflow/CONTRIBUTING.rst

      files (such as this file).
 No python tests are run and no CI images are built for such PR.
 Usually it can be approved and merged few minutes after it is submitted (unless there is a big queue of jobs).

-   * In case of change involving python code changes or documentation changes, a subset of ful test matrix will be executed.
+   * In case of change involving python code changes or documentation changes, a subset of full test matrix will be executed.
 This subset of tests perform relevant tests for single combination of python, backend version and only builds one CI image and one PROD image.
 Here the scope of tests depends on the scope of your changes: